 - Sidewalk dining is a designated area of a public sidewalk where patrons may sit at tables while consuming food and beverages purchased from the associated eating establishment. - ii.
 The sidewalk dining area must be located adjacent to the property of a lawfully operating eating establishment and shall be under the control of the restaurant. - iii.
 At least 5 feet of unobstructed corridor space must be maintained past the sidewalk dining area for sidewalk pedestrian traffic in order to ensure a clear pedestrian passageway along the sidewalk. - iv.
 At least 44 inches of unobstructed space must be maintained between any restaurant doorway and the sidewalk. - v.
 Food preparation is not allowed in the sidewalk dining area. - vi.
 Loudspeakers are subject to the nuisance standards stated in Section II.B. - vii.
-Freestanding planters, fences, or railings may be installed and must be self-supporting, no taller than 30 inches and easy to remove from the sidewalk. - viii.
-Each establishment is limited to a maximum of 6 seats per every 10 linear feet of restaurant frontage.
+Freestanding planters, fences, or railings may be installed for purposes of compliance with the NYS Liquor Authority and must be selfsupporting, no taller than 30 inches and easy to remove from the sidewalk. - viii.
+If the applicant holds a State Liquor Authority license to serve alcohol in the restaurant premises, the applicant must provide waiter service. - ix.
+Each establishment is limited to a maximum of 4 seats per every 10 linear feet of restaurant frontage.